sanity-io/sanity-plugin-dashboard-widget-vercel/README.md

 ## Good to know

+Your Vercel token is currently bundled in the Sanity studio application payload and exposed to all _authenticated_ studio users.
+In future, this token will likely be stored in a namespaced Sanity document to better work with [Sanity's custom access control](https://www.sanity.io/docs/access-control).
+See [#2](https://github.com/robinpyon/sanity-plugin-dashboard-widget-vercel/issues/2)

-Please keep the following in mind when manually deploying:
+Please also keep the following in mind when manually deploying:

 > Triggering a Deploy Hook will not rebuild an existing deployment.
 Instead, it will create a new deployment using the latest source code available on the specified branch.
 >